avida-zone/.github/profile/README.md

 Welcome to the AVIDA code repositories, we are thrilled to have you here!

-Learn about AVIDA in more details, please see our [presentation].
+**To learn about the impact, motivation and vision for the project, please see our [presentation].**